Whiteknight/ParserObjects/docs/v6/earleyexpr_example.md

     .Transform(t => int.Parse(t.Value));
 ```

-The BNF for our grammar is going to look like this:
+The irst draft BNF for our grammar is going to look like this:

 ```
 Expr ::= <number>